Do I need a Visa?

 - Choose one slot only

-- No changes are possible-students must to their slot even if it means missing class
+- No changes are possible - students must stick to their slot even if it means missing class

 - Step-by-step information on the process is available